-Land Use Provisions of an environmental planning instrument Allowed under Plan of Management Reason Kiosk Permitted with consent UNDER JLEP 2012 Allowed.
-The establishment of a kiosk, selling food and drink along with souvenirs associated with the operation of the museum is an ancillary use that is consistent with the purpose and categorisation of the land.
-Roads Permitted with consent under JLEP 2012 Not allowed.
+Land Use Provisions of an environmental planning instrument Allowed under Plan of Management Reason Community facilities Permitted with consent under JLEP 2012.
+Allowed.
+Community facilities are consistent the broad objectives relating to social and cultural cohesion of the community and would be consistent with both the purpose of the reserve and its categorisation.
+Environmental protection works Permitted with consent under JLEP 2012.
+Allowed.
+Environmental protection works to protect the land from environmental degradation is not contrary to the purpose or categorisation of the reserve.
+Roads Permitted with consent under JLEP 2012.
+Not allowed.
 In the event that road widening is required Council would be required to acquire the land.
 The construction of a road is considered inconsistent with the purpose and categorisation of the reserve.
 SEPP (Transport & Infrastructure) Exempt development or permitted without consent.
 Allowed, subject to satisfying the requirements of clause 2.73 & 2.74 of SEPP (Transport & Infrastructure).
 Identified in SEPP (Transport & Infrastructure) 2021 as exempt development or development permitted without consent.
-Water reticulation systems Permitted without consent under MLEP 2012 Allowed.
-Water reticulation systems are not contrary with the purpose or categorisation of the reserve.
-Any other development Permitted with consent under JLEP 2012.
+Water reticulation systems Permitted without consent under JLEP 2012 and MLEP 2012 Allowed.
+Water reticulation systems are consistent with the categorisation of the reserve.
+Any other development Permitted with consent under both JLEP 2012 and MLEP 2012.
 Not allowed unless listed in Table 8 or an amendment to the Plan of Management is made.
 The open zone of the RU5 provides an opportunity for a wide range of land uses some of which may or may not be compatible with the categorisation of the land.
-Should a use be proposed that is consistent with the objectives for an area of cultural significance then Council will consider amending the Plan of Management.
+Should a use be proposed that is consistent with the objectives of general community use or a park, then Council will consider amending the Plan of Management.